merondun/CytoSee/README.md

 The script takes a simple input table with details of each libray - **comma separated**.
 The four columns with headers are:

-* `biscov`: **full path** to the library [Bismark cov.gz](https://felixkrueger.github.io/Bismark/bismark/methylation_extraction/) file.
+* `biscov`: file names for each library [Bismark cov.gz](https://felixkrueger.github.io/Bismark/bismark/methylation_extraction/) file.
 This file has format (chr, pos, pos, methylation percent, read count methylated, read count unmethylated).
 * `runid`: library ID.
 This is a distinct ID given to each library, synonymous with a 'RUN' ID from the NCBI.
 * `bioid`: sample ID.
 This ID is a sample ID which connects runs, synonymous with 'BIOSAMPLE' from the NCBI.
 * `batchid`: an arbitrary batch ID.
 Examples could be plate ID, sequencing facility, library protocol.